eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-1/index.md

 -   eccenca DataPlatform v24.1.2
 -   eccenca Corporate Memory Control (cmemc) v24.1.1

-More detailed release notes for these versions are listed below.
+We tested this release with the following dependency components:

+-   Ontotext GraphDB v10.6.2
+-   Keycloak v24.0.3

+More detailed information for this release is provided in the next sections.

 ## eccenca DataIntegration v24.1.0